wp-plugins/rootspersona/readme.txt

 5. Page for editing a Persona page

 == Changelog ==
+= 1.4.0 =
+Cahnged Family Group to Family Group - Child to Family Added Family Group - Spouse to Family, of which there may be more than one for multiple marriages

 = 1.3.3 =
 Minor bug fixes for ancestry.com compatability
 Support for dashes in xref and ptrs